The Archery Club aims to learn and teach new skills, and help students unwind after a busy day and shoot targets with arrows in a safe environment.

 Wilson College Archery Club Constitution

-Archery club was started around 21 years ago, and it actually goes back farther but the club disappeared for a while.
-Archery was restated because a group of students wanted to have a club that they could go to, to unwind and chat with friends and at the same time shoot bow and arrow.
+Archery club was started around 23 years ago by Odrun Stevens and his wife Connie.
+Archery was started because a group of students showed an interest in archery and wanted to have a club that they could go to, to unwind and chat with friends and at the same time shoot bow and arrow.
 This also provided a new experience for the Wilson students.
 Archery gives Students the ability to get their hands on a recurve bow and learn how to shoot Fita bare bow style.
 This means that we have no sights or stabilizers on our bow, there for we use our bodies and instinct to guide the arrow onto the target.
 Recurve bows are very simple making it easy for anyone to learn and is very easy to pick up on.
 Because your Aim relies on your instinct it gives students a chance to learn and improve many skills such as consistency, concentration, and patients.
-What sets apart from other clubs is the fact that we are very relaxed and just want to have fun.
+What sets us apart from other clubs is the fact that we are a very relaxed club and just want Wilson students to have fun.